RSS

 A tool has been developed to verify the effectiveness of personal data protection

-Experts from the Big Data Association (ABD), which includes the largest Russian IT companies, have developed a concept for a data protection standard that is designed to assess the effectiveness of the information security service among personal data operators.
+Experts from the Big Data Association (ABD), which includes the largest Russian IT companies, in November presented the concept of a data protection standard, which is designed to assess the effectiveness of the information security service among personal data operators.
 The document is a set of assessment criteria and metrics that allow us to conclude on the effectiveness of organizational and management processes to ensure the protection of information of personal data operators.
 Moreover, the concept provides for a transparent mechanism for voluntary assessment of the compliance of the ISDS operator with a specially developed methodology, which allows assessing the quality of the operator's security service within the framework of public control.

 Evaluation methodology